You are here:

 School reopening: guidance for special schools and SENCOs

-Get the latest advice and official guidance on supporting pupils with special educational needs and disabilities (SEND) as you prepare to welcome all pupils back to school in September.
+Get the latest advice and official guidance on supporting pupils with special educational needs and disabilities (SEND) during the autumn term.

 Many pupils will have found lockdown very difficult, both socially and emotionally.
-Be mindful that you might need to offer additional support and phased returns to help address any challenging behaviours or social and emotional struggles pupils may be facing.
+Be mindful that you might need to offer additional support to help address any challenging behaviours or social and emotional struggles pupils may be facing.

-See guidance in our article on how to support pupils with SEND to transition back to school and adjust to new routines.
+- Our article on how to support pupils with SEND to transition back to school and adjust to new routines

 Some pupils may need to remain at home